My Struggle (Knausgård novels): Reception

 "Norwegians say that the confessional instinct is so culturally alien to them that it was, in a funny way, useful to him."
 As Knausgaard sees it, "There was a threshold for writing about real people, and it was shockingly open.
 That was very important to me, it gave me courage."

-Guillermo Saccomanno had much criticism for Knausgaard's objective of publishing the book at all costs:
+Guillermo Saccomanno had much criticism for Knausgård's objective of publishing the book at all costs:

 "Literature has become easy.
 For many people, publishing is important.
 Today, writers are more concerned with publishing than with writing.
 And any scamp who sprained his ankle thinks he can write a confessional novel about it.
 That's the drama.
 This Nordic guy who appeared and wrote five volumes (sic) about his life... look, your life isn't that interesting".

 Knausgård has been criticized over the way he exposes other people in the book.
 A girlfriend he had for four years, anonymized under the name «Gunvor» in the fifth volume, said to the newspaper Bergens Tidende: "It was as if he said: Now I'm going to punch you in the face.
 I know it's going to hurt, and I will drive you to the hospital afterwards.
 But I'm going to do it anyway."

 In 2019, The Guardian included the first book in the series on their list of the 100 best books of the 21st century: "his compulsive honesty created a new benchmark for autofiction."